MRtrix3/mrtrix3/docs/reference/commands/label2colour.rst

 Description
 -----------

-convert a parcellated image (where values are node indices) into a colour image (many software packages handle this colouring internally within their viewer program; this binary explicitly converts a parcellation image into a colour image that should be viewable in any software)
+Many software packages handle this colouring internally within their viewer program; this binary explicitly converts a parcellation image into a colour image that should be viewable in any software.

 Options
 -------